FMIA: On Cuts and Trades and Why Super Bowl 54 Will Be Chiefs-Saints

 So I spoke with him the other day (you can hear him on The Peter King Podcast) because I wanted to hear how someone in Andrew Luck’s shoes felt.
 I was surprised to hear him say he played at less than 100 percent maybe 60 percent of his pro career—I thought that number would have closer to 80 percent—but he did really identify with Luck.
 “There was always something, whether it be something little like torn cartilage in your ribs where every time you took one of those rib shots, your whole body almost went numb.
 To little ankle sprains or shoulder, AC sprains in your shoulder, elbow issues.
 There’s always something at every position … Week one, you should feel great and you just don’t.
 You’re beat up, you’re sore, you’re tired.
 You’re mentally tired just because you know you have 16 more games.
 But playing with pain and being in that pain is just part of the deal.
 You learn that from the first time you put pads on and start playing in peewee or Pop Warner football.”

-But that wasn’t the only strain Palmer felt as a quarterback—and he believes Palmer wasn’t entirely forthcoming with the press when he announced his retirement.
+But that wasn’t the only strain Palmer felt as a quarterback—and he believes Luck wasn’t entirely forthcoming with the press when he announced his retirement.

 “I think he was holding back a little bit,” Palmer said.